AxadjonovOyatillo21/Bookshelf-API/README.md

         }
     ```
 * ### ⚠️ Warning
-    * If you enter wrong id to url parametres, API responses error with message "deleting was unseccessful
+    * If you enter wrong id to url parameters, API returns error with message "deleting was unsuccessful"
     * Example:
         * Request: `DELETE/ http://127.0.0.1:5000/1212112`